jneums/basic-fantasy-rpg/README.md

 ## Contributing:

 This game is in a very early stats right now.
 Many of the core systems are in place, however the methods needed to interact with them are missing.

+### TODO:

+If you would like to help but don't know where to start, here is a list that is constantly updated with new things:

+1. Mage animations: need all the basic animations that the barbarian and orc have, having a 'wand' animation would be REALLY great right now because that is the Mages number one ability currently.
+Check out the spritesheets for orc and barbarian for ideas, and use one of the caster sprites from the master spritesheet in 'assets'.

 ### Roadmap: